singhpalash/RV32IF-Processor/README.md

   - Basic data forwarding and hazard detection implemented for RV32I

-  - Floating-point hazard handling will be handled via Tomasulo’s mechanism
+  - Floating-point dependency hazard is handled using stall and then forwarding

  ### 7) Memory modules: